webloom-agency/wegen/README.md

 <img width="1225" alt="image" src="https://github.com/user-attachments/assets/4d56dd25-a94c-4c19-9efa-fd7b5d3d2187" loading="lazy"/>

-Sure!
-Here's the revised English version with balanced emphasis:

----

-Quickly call any registered MCP tool during chat by typing `@toolname`.
+Quickly call tool during chat by typing `@toolname`.
 No need to memorize — just type `@` and pick from the list!

 **Tool Selection vs. Mentions (`@`) — When to Use What:**